GoogleCloudPlatform/community/tutorials/telepresence-and-gke/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

 Kubernetes, microservices, and cloud-native architectures have quickly become the new standard for software development.
-These technologies promise faster, more efficient processes for development teams, but the truth is the learning curve is often very steep, especially for application developers.
-In the transition from the monolith to microservices, the techniques that once worked so well for application developers-such as local development and debugging-become nearly impossible with new application architectures, and often it’s up to the application developers to find solutions.
+These technologies promise faster, more efficient processes for development teams, but the truth is that the learning curve is often very steep, especially for application developers.
+In the transition from the monolith to microservices, the techniques that once worked so well for application developers——such as local development and debugging——become nearly impossible with new application architectures, and often it’s up to the application developers to find solutions.
 First, developers must learn how to change their development processes.
 Then, they have to find the right tools for the job.
 The whole process can become daunting very quickly.

 One of the more common cloud-native development workflows looks like this:

-1. Package code as a container
+1. Package code as a container.
 1. Push the container to Google Container Registry.
 1. Deploy the changes.
 1. Wait for continuous integration to run to see the changes live.

-This workflow seems to work for larger, infrequent changes; but for small, fast changes it introduces a lot of wait time.
+This workflow seems to work for large, infrequent changes; but for small, fast changes it introduces a lot of wait time.
 You should be able to see the results of your changes immediately.

 In this tutorial, you'll set up a local development environment for a Go microservice in Google Kubernete Engine (GKE).
 Instead of waiting through the